Periodontal Disease Therapy – Philadelphia, PA

 Scaling & Root Planing

 To stop the inflammation of the gum tissue and the surrounding bone, we’ll need to remove any bacteria that has built up around the gum line.
 A scaling procedure in Northeast Philadelphia involves the use of special instruments to remove plaque and tartar from the roots of your teeth.
-Once that’s done, root planing smooths out the roots so that the gums can heal and reattach themselves more easily.
+Once that’s done, root planing smooths out the roots so that the gums can heal and reattach more easily.
+With these two procedures, we can help prevent gum disease from progressing while maintaining your oral health.

 Arestin® Antibiotic Therapy